MicrosoftDocs/office-docs-powershell/repo_docs/NEW_CMDLETS.md

       - PowerShellGet

-3. Delete the following folders from your computer (or move them to a remote location for safekeeping):
+3. Delete the following folders from your computer or move them to a remote location for safekeeping:

     - C:\Program Files\WindowsPowerShell\Modules\PackageManagement

     - C:\Program Files\WindowsPowerShell\Modules\PowerShellGet

-4. In Windows Explorer, copy the PackageManagement and PowerShellGet folders FROM \<TargetPath\> TO C:\Program Files\WindowsPowerShell\Modules\ (effectively replacing the folders you deleted in the previous step).
+4. In Windows Explorer, copy the PackageManagement and PowerShellGet folders FROM \<TargetPath\> TO C:\Program Files\WindowsPowerShell\Modules\ (replacing the folders you deleted in Step 3 with the new ones you downloaded in Step 2).

     You should now have the following folders again: